 The winner: Nuzzel (free)

-We don’t have to tell you that there is so much content out there and so little time to read it.
-However, with Nuzzel you can become much more efficient at finding the information that matters.
+There’s so much content out there and so little time to read it.
+However, with Nuzzel you can become more efficient at finding the information that matters.
 Nuzzel works by giving you a tailored newsfeed based on what your social media connections – and their connections – are reading and sharing.
 And, while this may seem a bit random, when we tested it, we noticed an almost an alarming degree of correlation between what we’re interested in and what our social media connections were interested in too.
 Part of Nuzzel’s power is also its ability to draw from an unparalleled range of sources – from leading publications through to one-man blogs.
 And the ‘friends of friends’ function also threw up a few interesting reads that we wouldn’t have otherwise found.

 Runner up: Flipboard (free)

 This beautifully designed app gathers content from social networks, blogs and some very reputable news publications (including the AFR, SmartCompany and the Harvard Business Review) and displays them as your own customised magazine.
-You subscribe to various topics, such as “Business”, “Technology” and the app then brings the stories together and makes them exceptionally easy to navigate through.
+You subscribe to various topics, such as business or Technology, and the app then brings the stories together and makes them exceptionally easy to navigate.

-Honourable mentions: Australian-based inkl (from $10/month) aims to be the Spotify of news by bringing together all the world’s best news content on one platform and then charging a subscription fee to access them all.
-Meanwhile, Apple’s app Apple News (free) operates in a similar way to Flipboard and comes standard with iOS9.
+Honourable mentions: Australian-based inkl (from $9.99/month) aims to be the Spotify of news by bringing together all the world’s best news content on one platform and then charging a subscription fee to access them all.
+Meanwhile, Apple’s app Apple News (free) operates in a similar way to Flipboard.

 The apps keep marching on

-So there you have it: 16 different apps that are sure to make a difference to the way you work.
+There you have it: 13 different apps that are sure to make a difference to the way you work.
 And that’s just the tip of the iceberg.
 No matter what part of your business you’d like to improve, chances are there’s an app for it.
 And if there isn’t already, there probably will be soon.